firatcetiner/list_tile_switch/README.md

 ## Todo
 The list of additional features that are considered to be implemented in the future.

+ - [ ] Creating more tests
  - [ ] Add interactivity to custom switch widget
  - [ ] Make custom switch more configurable
 	 - [ ] Configurable thumb shape
 	 - [ ] Configurable track shape
 	 - [ ] Scaling animation on value change

 ## Contribution
 Contributions are accepted via pull requests.
-For information about how to contribute to this package, please check the [contribution guide](https://github.com/firatcetiner/list_tile_switch/blob/master/CONTRIBUTION.md).
+For more information about how to contribute to this package, please check the [contribution guide](https://github.com/firatcetiner/list_tile_switch/blob/master/CONTRIBUTION.md).

 ## License
 This project is licensed under the MIT license, additional knowledge about the license can be found [here](https://github.com/firatcetiner/list_tile_switch/blob/master/LICENSE).